Frequently Asked Questions

 What about apartments?

-In an apartment complex, the fee is $150 per apartment building (not per apartment unit), and with a reduction of $35 per apartment complex if it is also within the boundaries of a local fire protection agency.
+In an apartment complex, the fee is $150 per apartment building (not per apartment unit), and with a reduction of $35 per apartment building if it is also within the boundaries of a local fire protection agency.

 I own a mobile or manufactured home.
 What do I do if I receive more than one bill when I only have one home?